This post may contain affiliate links, view our disclosure policy.

 • White Hours tours are free of charge.

-• Public tours are typically available from 8:00 AM to 12:30 PM Tuesday, Wednesday, Thursday, Friday, and Saturday, excluding Federal holidays.
+• Public tours are typically available from 8:00 AM to 12:30 PM on Tuesday, Wednesday, Thursday, Friday, and Saturday, excluding Federal holidays.

 • All U.S. citizens ages 18 and older, and foreign nationals of all ages (including children), must present a valid, government-issued photo ID upon arrival for their tour.